Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

 \subsection{Transformer Based Models}

-As discussed, CNN based models are not good at processing sequential data as RNN based models.
-However, RNN based models are not easy to parallel computing as the current states in RNN models highly depend on the results from the previous steps.
-Additionally, RNNs are difficult to process long sequences since former knowledge will fade away during the learning process.
-Adopting \textsl{Transformer} model \cite{vaswani2017attention} is one solution to solve the above problems.
-The Transformer is based on the self-attention mechanism and has natural advantages for parallelization and retains long-range dependencies.
-The Transformer model has achieved promising results in multi-document summarization tasks \cite{liu2018generating, liu2019hierarchical,li2020leveraging, jin2020multi}.
-The \textsl{DNN based Model} in Figure \ref{fig:network} can also be replaced by these Transformer based models to design networks.
+As discussed, CNN based models are not as good at processing sequential data as RNN based models.
+However, RNN based models are not amenable to parallel computing, as the current states in RNN models highly depend on results from the previous steps.
+Additionally, RNNs struggle to process long sequences since former knowledge will fade away during the learning process.
+Adopting \textsl{Transformer} based architectures \cite{vaswani2017attention} is one solution to solve these problems.
+The Transformer is based on the self-attention mechanism, has natural advantages for parallelization, and retains relative long-range dependencies.
+The Transformer model has achieved promising results in MDS tasks \cite{liu2018generating, liu2019hierarchical,li2020leveraging, jin2020multi} and can replace the \textsl{DNN based Model} in Figure \ref{fig:network}.
+Most of the Transformer based models follow an encoder-decoder structure.
+Transformer based models can be divided into flat Transformer, hierarchical Transformer, and pre-train language models.

-Liu et al. \cite{liu2018generating} introduced Transformer into multi-document summarization task.
-The goal is to generate a Wikipedia article from a given topic and a set of references.
-This paper argues that the encoder-decoder based sequence transduction model is difficult to deal with long input documents.
-Targeting this issue, the model firstly selects a series of top-$K$ tokens and feeds them into a Transformer based decoder-only sequence transduction to generate the Wikipedia articles.
-More specifically, the transformer decoder only architecture combines the result from the extractive stage and golden summary into a sentence for training.
+\textbf{Flat Transformer.} Liu et al. \cite{liu2018generating} introduced Transformer to MDS tasks, aiming to generate a Wikipedia article from a given topic and set of references.
+The authors argue that the encoder-decoder based sequence transduction model cannot cope well with long input documents, so their model selects a series of top-$K$ tokens and feeds them into a Transformer based decoder-only sequence transduction model to generate Wikipedia articles.
+More specifically, the Transformer decoder-only architecture combines the result from the extractive stage and golden summary into a sentence for training.
+To obtain rich semantic representation from different granularity, Jin et al. \cite{jin2020multi} proposed a Transformer based multi-granularity interaction network \textsl{MGSum} and unified extractive and abstractive MDS.
+Words, sentences and documents are considered as three granular levels of semantic unit connected by a granularity hierarchical relation graph.
+In the same granularity, a self-attention mechanism is used to capture the semantic relationships.
+Sentence granularity representation is employed in the extractive summarization, and word granularity representation is adapted to generate an abstractive summary. \textsl{MGSum} employs a fusion gate to integrate and update the semantic representation.
+Additionally, a spare attention mechanism is used to ensure the summary generator focus on important information.
+Brazinskas et al. \cite{Brazinskas2020few} created a precedent for few-shot learning for MDS that leverages a Transformer conditional language model and a plug-in network for both extractive and abstractive MDS to overcome rapid overfitting and poor generation problems resulting from naive fine-tuning of large parameter models.